 You should now better understand the history of previous editions of the LoL Worlds and how the winning teams managed to claim their victories.
 If, on the other hand, you are also looking for more information about the latest standings for the LoL Worlds edition, then we’ve got you covered with our LoL Worlds Power Rankings.

-Coming into this year’s Worlds, no one expected them to make it to the group stage, let alone to become winners.
-Yet, they proved everyone that miracles do exist and that sometimes you just have to believe in yourself and get some luck on your side.
+Coming into Worlds 2022, no one expected DRX to make it to the group stage, let alone to become winners.
+Yet, they proved to everyone that miracles do exist and that sometimes you just have to believe in yourself and get some luck on your side.

 DRX had what will likely be the most incredible run in League of Legends history.
 Before the end of the LCK Summer Split, the team was on the brink of missing out on Worlds completely.
 They finished sixth in playoffs and had to go through the LCK Regional Gauntlet, where they beat Liiv SANDBOX to snatch the fourth seed at Worlds.